rameshabeysekara/rameshabeysekara/README.md

 # Hello, I'm Ramesh! 👋

-I am a dedicated Software Engineer with a blend of Software Development and Mechatronics Engineering experience, currently focused on Mobile Development.
-My journey has spanned from building impactful iOS and Android applications to developing innovative frontend solutions using technologies like React Native, Vue 3, and Svelte.
+I am a Software Engineer specializing in Mobile Development, with experience in building iOS and Android applications and delivering front-end solutions using React, Next.js, React Native, Vue 3, and Svelte.
+I focus on creating efficient, user-centric applications and continuously enhancing my skill set to address complex software development challenges.

 ## About Me